Greg Hibbard

-James Gregory Hibbard (born September 13, 1964) is an American former professional baseball pitcher who played in the Major League Baseball (MLB) from –.
+James Gregory Hibbard (born September 13, 1964) is an American former professional baseball pitcher who played in Major League Baseball (MLB) from –.

-Career

-Houston Astros
+Playing career

+Amateur career

-Hibbard was originally drafted by the Astros out of Harrison Central High School (Mississippi) in the 8th round of the 1984 draft.
-He decided, instead, to attend the University of Alabama and did not sign with the team.
+Hibbard attended Harrison Central High School near Lyman, Mississippi, then Mississippi Gulf Coast Junior College, where he played baseball.
+The Houston Astros selected him in the 8th round of the 1984 MLB draft, but he decided instead to transfer to the University of Alabama.
+In two years playing for the Alabama Crimson Tide, he had a 13–6 win–loss record and 3.06 earned run average (ERA).

 Kansas City Royals

-The Royals drafted Hibbard out of the University of Alabama in the 16th round of the 1986 draft.
-They later traded him with Chuck Mount, John Davis, and Melido Perez to the White Sox for Floyd Banister and Dave Cochrane.
+The Kansas City Royals drafted Hibbard in the 16th round of the 1986 MLB draft.
+The Royals later traded him with Chuck Mount, John Davis, and Mélido Pérez to the Chicago White Sox for Floyd Banister and Dave Cochrane.

 Chicago White Sox

-From 1989 to 1992, he compiled a 41–34 record with the club.
+From 1989 to 1992, Hibbard had a 41–34 record with the White Sox.
 His best season came in 1990, when he went 14–9 with a 3.16 ERA.
-Impressively, despite winning all those games and throwing 211 innings, he struck out just 92 batters.
-Hibbard only made 6 relief appearances as a White Sox, but did pick up his one and only career save.
-On August 1, 1992, Hibbard threw 4 shutout innings to nail down a 8-1 White Sox win over the Mariners and saving the win for starting pitcher Kirk McCaskill.
+Despite throwing 211 innings, he struck out just 92 batters.
+Hibbard only made 6 relief appearances with the White Sox but did pick up his only career save.
+On August 1, 1992, Hibbard threw 4 shutout innings to nail down a 8–1 White Sox win over the Seattle Mariners, saving the win for starter Kirk McCaskill.

-Florida Marlins

-In 1992, the Marlins selected Hibbard with the 12th pick in the expansion draft.
-He did not last long in Florida, as they traded him that same day to the Cubs for Alex Arias and Gary Scott.

 Chicago Cubs

-Hibbard went on to pitch for the Cubs.
-In his lone season with the club, he finished with a 15–11 record, which earned him a 3-year deal with the Seattle Mariners.
+The Florida Marlins selected Hibbard with the 12th pick in the 1992 expansion draft.
+Florida traded him the same day to the Chicago Cubs for Alex Arias and Gary Scott.
+In his lone season with the Cubs, Hibbard had a 15–11 record.

 Seattle Mariners

-Hibbard received a 3-year deal with the Mariners.
+Hibbard signed a three-year, $6.75 million contract with the Mariners in January 1994.
 His first season with the club was cut short due to a shoulder issue.
-He finished that season 1-5 and a 6.69 ERA.
-Hibbard would go on to never pitch for the M's again as the chronic shoulder issues kept him from ever being the same.
+He went 1–5 with a 6.69 ERA.
+Hibbard did not pitch for Seattle again, as the chronic shoulder issues kept him from returning to the majors.
 He officially retired from baseball in 1997.

+Post-playing career

+Hibbard led youth baseball camps at Mississippi Gulf Coast Community College in the 1990s.

+Hibbard became the pitching coach of the Joliet Slammers in 2002.
+He was a pitching coach in the Cleveland Indians minor league system from 2003 to 2015, then coached in the Texas Rangers system from 2016 to 2019.